OSU Service & Assistance Animal Policy

 Where a service animal is properly removed pursuant to this policy, OSU will work with the handler to determine reasonable alternative opportunities to participate in the service, program, or activity without having the service animal on the premises.

 Some people may have allergic reactions to animals that are substantial enough to qualify as disabilities.
 OSU will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.
 Students requesting allergy accommodations should contact Disability Access Services.
-Staff requesting allergy accommodations should contact the Office of Equity and Inclusion.
+Staff requesting allergy accommodations should contact the Office of Equal Opportunity and Access.

 Emergency Situations - In the event of an emergency, the emergency response team (ERT) that responds should be trained to recognize service animals and be aware that the animal may be trying to communicate the need for help.
 The animal may become disoriented from the smell of smoke in a fire or laboratory emergency, from sirens or wind noise, or from shaking and moving ground.
 The handler or animal may be confused from the stressful situation.
 The ERT should be aware that the animal is trying to be protective and, in its confusion, is not to automatically be considered harmful.
 The ERT should make every effort to keep the animal with its handler.
 However, the ERT's first effort should be toward the handler; this may necessitate leaving the animal behind in certain emergency evacuation situations.